mrquincle/keras-adversarial-autoencoders/README.md

 The experiments are done within Jupyter notebooks.
 The notebooks are pieces of Python code with markdown texts as commentary.
 All remarks are welcome.

+## Variational Autoencoder

+The variational autoencoder is obtained from a Keras tutorial.
+There were a few mistakes (as far as I could see).
+For example confusion between log_sigma and log_variance.
+This however only amounts to a factor of two somewhere.
+More problematic was that the tutorial didn't lead to good performance.
+Hence, the Python code in this [example](https://github.com/keras-team/keras/blob/master/examples/variational_autoencoder.py) has been used to make it performing well.

 # Installation

 You need to install Tensorflow, Keras, Python, SciPy/NumPy, Jupyter.
 Use e.g. pip3 to make installation a little bit less